All those Instagram pics of fridges bursting with a week's worth of #mealprep are well and good, but who really has time to do that, week after week?

 The saddest meal can be perked up with the addition of an egg.
-Simple rice and beans need only an egg, half an avo and a glug of hot sauce (you keep that in your desk drawer, right?) to become delicious.
-Take a head of cos, leftover grilled chicken, some grilled bread and whatever else is in your freezer, whack a poached egg on it and you have a Caesar, of sorts.
-But how?
-It's easy.
-Take a shallow bowl, crack two eggs into it, and gently run water down the side of the bowl until just covered.
-Microwave on high for 90 seconds and you have poached eggs.
+Simple rice and beans need only an egg, half an avo and a glug of hot sauce to become delicious.
+Take a head of cos, leftover grilled chicken, some grilled bread and whatever else is in the freezer, whack a poached egg on it and you have a caesar, of sorts.
+Take a shallow bowl, crack two eggs into it, and gently run water down the side of the bowl until the egg is just covered.
+Prick the yolks, microwave on high for 90 seconds and you have poached eggs.
 Not cafe-perfect, mind, but good enough.
-For fried eggs, see above.

 Neil Perry's roast duck rice paper rolls.
 Photo: William Meppem

 There comes a time when you open your plastic container of carefully prepped salad and become overwhelmed by the desire to throw it against a wall.
-That's when you need to step up in terms of effort (or cave, and go get a burrito).
+That's when you need to step up your level of effort (or cave, and get a burrito).

-For the committed, take some rice paper wraps, dip them in water, and fashion your salad into a tasty roll, using your stashed-away dressing.
+For the committed, take some rice paper wraps, dip them in water, and fashion your salad into a tasty roll, using dressing from your stash.
 Same works for nori if you are enthusiastic enough to take a bamboo rolling mat to work.